Pieri type rules and $GL(2|2)$ tensor products: Abstract

 \section{Abstract}

-We derive a closed formula for the tensor product of a family of mixed tensors using Deligne's interpolating category $Rep(Gl_{0})$.
-We use this formula to compute the tensor product between any two maximal atypical irreducible $Gl(2|2)$-representations.
+We derive a closed formula for the tensor product of a family of mixed tensors using Deligne's interpolating category $\underline{Rep}(GL_{0})$.
+We use this formula to compute the tensor product of a family of irreducible $GL(n|n)$-representations.
+This includes the tensor product of any two maximal atypical irreducible representations of $GL(2|2)$.